The Rich History of Harvesting Pecans

-Pecans are harvested in the fall, usually late October or early November when the nuts are succulent, aromatic and fresh.
-The soft husk splits into four pieces and the one seeded endocarp (nut) falls to the ground.
+Pecans are harvested in the fall, usually late October or early November when the nuts are succulent, aromatic, and fresh.
+The soft husk splits into four pieces and the one-seeded endocarp (nut) falls to the ground.
 They're gathered frequently to prevent spoilage.
 Classified as a "drupe," pecans are sometimes referred to as "dryfruit" or a "drupaceous nut."

 Pecans have an interesting history that's uniquely American.
 This relative of the Walnut tree is native to North America.
 Pecan trees can grow up to 100 feet tall and live to be over 400 years old.
 In fact, pecan trees that were planted by George Washington at his homestead at Mount Vernon in 1775 are still alive.
-Old George was so fond of pecans or "Mississippi Nuts" as he called them, that he'd often carry a handful in his pocket.
+George Washington was so fond of pecans or "Mississippi Nuts" as he called them, that he'd often carry a handful in his pocket.

 Pecan cultivation began in 1846 when an African American slave by the only known name of Antoine, grafted a variety of pecan that produced a thinner, softer shell and a more productive harvest.
 This variety of pecan tree is known as the Centennial.
 Although it takes nearly 10 years to become productive, a single tree can produce almost 400 pounds of pecans.

 Today there are still only a handful of countries besides the United States that produce pecans.
 Israel and Australia came into the picture just recently in the 60's and 70's.
 Since the U.S. supplies the world with 80% of all pecans, it's truly an All-American treat.
 And did Ol' George ever drink pecan milk?
 Well, we may never know, but we're certain he probably would've liked it.